 At any given time, an estimated six million Americans suffer from problem wounds.
 There are many types of wounds.
 Some are associated with complications from diabetes and other related vascular disorders.
 Other types include pressure sores and traumatic wounds.
 At Penn Wound Care and Hyperbaric Medicine, our certified staff utilizes the most up-to-date approaches to wound healing.
 Our staff remains current in new scientific advances in wound care, including the use of a Hyperbaric Chamber, which is used in the treatment of diabetic extremity wounds, radiation tissue damage, and crush injuries.

-Penn Wound Care and Hyperbaric Medicine is operated by Chester County Hospital.
+Penn Wound Care and Hyperbaric Medicine is operated by Chester County Hospital in West Chester, PA.
 Our services are designed to be an extension of your primary physician's services in the rapid healing of your wounds.
 Our staff is committed to the healing of problem wounds through the combined efforts of highly trained professionals that include:

 - Physicians with advanced training in wound management and hyperbaric medicine

 - Nursing staff trained in the care of chronic wounds and certified as wound specialists